JonathanLoscalzo/pump-it-up_data-mining-the-water/pumpitup/post/02-en-part1.md

 ### 2. Lean Thinking?
 Build your first system quickly, then iterate.

-Following the advice from Andrew Ng, He always recommended made a solution as soon as possible, measuring our error, evaluate our model and then iterate.
+Following the advice from Andrew Ng, He always recommend to come up with a solution as soon as possible, measuring our error, evaluate our model and then iterate.
 This concept is also related to Lean-StartUp methodology with the lemma Build-Measure-Learn.
 In a main way, it is to apply the agile methodology.

 The generalized concept is:
 - *Build a model* asap.